kishanpatel789/kp_data_dev_site/content/posts/024_ProcessJSONWithjq.md

 "Hermione Granger"
 ```

-By default, jq returns string types with JSON quotes.
+By default, `jq` returns string types with JSON quotes.
 If we want simple strings without quotes, we can use the `-r` flag ("r" for raw):

 ```bash
 > jq -r '.students[1].name' hogwarts.json
 Hermione Granger
 ```

-The `-r` flag helps a ton when you want to pipe jq output to another command line tool.
+The `-r` flag is essential when pipeing `jq` output to another command line tool.
+The standard JSON quotes can get in the way of other tools.

 Let's camp out on the students array.
 Suppose you want to figure out how many elements are in the array.
 That can be done by using the `length` filter.